 Inhale.
 Feel the spaciousness and expansion.
 Exhale.
 Relax fully and feel an effortless experience of grounding.
 Begin to bring awareness to the heart’s center.
 Bring golden light and loving sweetness into the heart with every inhale and with every exhale feel the illumination emanating outwards.
 Release anything else with an open mouthed sigh.
 Feel the love and light begin to bathe every cell of your being.
 Sense the magnitude of your inner radiance.
 Allow the light and sweetness to spread to the space around you, as you feel the glow extend on all sides of your physical body, encompassing and holding you like a soft cloud of light and love.

 Ritual Two: Journaling and Conscious Lifestyle Design (sip on hot lemon water with sea salt if desired)

-I heard Byron Katie once quoting the phrase, "An unquestioned mind is not worth living."
+Socrates said, “The unexamined life is not worth living," and Byron Katie says, "The world of reality is always kinder than the world of the unquestioned mind."
 This journaling practice is our opportunity to slow down and create the space to question our thoughts in order to choose something more empowering.